tarwn/lessthandot-hugo/blogs/content/posts/2009-05-01-sql-rap-i-am-the-dbcc-yeah-u-know-me.md

 They call me the king of the spreadsheets

-Got &#8217;em printed out on my bedsheets
+Got 'em printed out on my bedsheets

-My new computer&#8217;s got the clocks, it rocks
+My new computer's got the clocks, it rocks

 But it was obsolete before I opened the box

-You say you&#8217;ve had your desktop for over a week?
+You say you've had your desktop for over a week?

-Throw that junk away, man, it&#8217;s an antique
+Throw that junk away, man, it's an antique

 Your laptop is a month old?
-Well that&#8217;s great
+Well that's great

 If you could use a nice, heavy paperweight